I'm still working on my Gerhard and Auguste Harms family and today I'm going to try to find out more about Gerhard's naturalization.

 1900 - US Federal Census shows Gerhard living in Dallas, DeKalb, Missouri

 1910 - US Federal Census shows Gerhard now living in Jefferson, Daviess, Missouri.
-This census states that he was a Naturalized Citizen.

 1916 - US Indexed County Land Ownership Maps, 1860-1918 shows him owning land in Jefferson, Daviess, Missouri